| Last Significant

 tricky one has to do with revealing the intention.
 What exactly does

+that mean?
 The basic value here is clarity of

 code.
 XP places a high value on code that is easily read.
 In XP